lowrycito/handbook/pages/study-manual-general-handbook-20-activities.md

 ## Youth Conference

 Beginning in January of the year they turn 14, young men and young women are invited to participate together in a youth conference.
+Eighteen-year-olds may also attend, including those who have been ordained elders and those who have been endowed.
 Youth conferences are usually held once each year on a ward or stake level.
 They may also be held on a multistake or area level.
 In a year that youth are assigned to attend an FSY conference, stakes and wards should not hold youth conferences.

 The purposes of youth conferences are to help youth: